Middle Bridge, Basel: The Modern Bridge

 Between 1903 and 1905, the old bridge underwent a renovation project during which it was rebuilt entirely out of stone.
 The new construction was named «Middle Rhine Bridge».
 The old bridge was simply named the «Rhine Bridge» back when it was the sole bridge in Basel crossing the river; later, when the Wettstein and Johanniter bridges were built, it became known as the «Old Rhine Bridge».
 The name «Middle Rhine Bridge» was chosen because three bridges spanned the Rhein in Basel at the time, and this one was situated in the middle of the other two bridges.

 The bridge is 192 meters long and 18.8 meters wide and is built out of granite from the north face of Saint-Gotthard Massif.
 The construction was undertaken by Albert Buss & Cie. from Pratteln and Philipp Holzmann from Frankfurt am Main, and cost 2.67 million Francs.
 The bridge features seven arches - six of which stretch across the Rhine, and one which stands over the riverside footpath on the New Town side.
 A reproduction of the bridge's Brückenkapelle known as the Käppelijoch, was built over the central support of the bridge.
 The bridge is a great work of historic bridge construction in Switzerland.
 Architectural and city planning deliberations played a decisive role in the choice of building materials and general design to be used for the bridge: in order to avoid interfering with the image of the old town, Emil Faesch from Basel was chosen to build the stonework of the bridge, while Friedrich von Thiersch from Munich was chosen to build its modern iron truss skeleton.

 Construction

 In order to avoid disrupting traffic over the Rhine, a temporary replacement bridge was constructed over twelve wooden truss supports a few meters away from the original bridge.
 The completed Bridge was unveiled to the public on the 11.
 November 1905 during a fair.

 Renovation

 The bridge was refurbished with no alterations made to its appearance in 2002.

 The bridge has been closed to private motor vehicles as part of the car free city centre since the start of 2015.
-The pavements were widened by 40cm at the cost of road space in the summer of 2017.
+The pavements were widened by 40 cm at the cost of road space in the summer of 2017.